Well, Lynn has abandoned us once again, although by the time you read this she could have returned — just hopefully not too soon.

 Bear is on four versions of pre- and pro-biotics, plus two kinds of tooth powder.
 While Marrakesh does not need anything other than food he consumes in unbelievable quantities, he does expect to be let in and out of various doors about 5,000 times a day.

 So my book project isn’t done, although I feel I have made significant progress.
 The books are out of Lynn’s kitchen, that’s probably the main thing.

-I did discover about six duplicate titles and found some books I was sure I had but haven’t been able to find.
-Most impressively, I only stopped to read three of all these interesting books I own, and I stopped myself on the third just yesterday, because now I’ll know where to find it.
+I did discover about six duplicate titles and learned some books I was sure I had I no longer own.
+Most impressively, I only stopped to read three of all these interesting books of mine, and I stopped myself on the third just yesterday, because now I’ll know where to find it.

 My salsa sibling Wendy, a librarian, wanted to know if I was using Library of Congress or Dewey Decimal to categorize my books, but so far I’m just using the TL System.
 I’ve struggled with a couple: Bill Bryson’s A Short History of Everything, which is pretty thick for being short, is listed on the back as “science,” so that’s where I put it, right next to more history-is-science, Stephen Hawking’s A Brief History of Time.
 I haven’t actually read either of them.

 The large preponderance of my books are all history, or pre-history, which involves archaeology, which is a science.
 Maybe my whole collection is really science and I just didn’t know this.

 I have Colorado history and American West history, now all on four shelves in the guest room; I have the history of the Americas from 1491 through the 1930s (since I decided I could part with William Manchester’s Death of a President about the Kennedy assassination), now on three narrow shelves in chronological order.